 - Institutions inform students of their admission decisions between June 15 and September 15 for programmes beginning in October.
 Thus, you will only have around a month to prepare all the arrangements for your departure to France.

 - If you a non-EU/EEA/Switzerland citizen, you will have to apply for a student visa.

 - If you plan to study more than six months in France, you will have to apply for a residence permit at French local authorities ("Préfecture").

 - You will have to prove you have sufficient funds to support yourself.

 If you are from the EU, you can use the European health insurance card.
 If you are non-EU, you are eligible for the national health insurance offered in France.
 You must register on the website to benefit from French social security health spending repayments.

 Once you arrive in France, register in person at your university in France.
-You must pay 90 EUR as a contribution to campus and students life.
+You must pay about 90 EUR as a contribution to campus and students life.
 Get free updates about top courses abroad.

 More about the French student visa based on your nationality